 Employment contract solicitors in London

-No one wants to waste time on employment documentation.
-But, it is a necessity for running a stable workforce.
+Employers would rather not spend time and money on employment contracts and policies.
+But, they are a necessity for running a stable workforce and avoiding claims.
 Off the shelf templates are attractive, although often prove to be a false economy when you come to rely on them.
 Our employment lawyers put in place the basics you can rely upon.

-We are always happy to provide suggestions and a quote for drafting or review – please do get in touch.
+We are always happy to provide suggestions and a quote for drafting or review of employment contracts – please do get in touch.

 We cover off obligations at all stages from:

 - Drafting and calculation of bonus payments; and

 Some really important clauses employers need are not automatically implied into contracts of employment.
 If the employer is to have any protection specific wording is needed.
 Core clauses where the employer will be at risk include:

 Special protection needs to be included in the employment documentation to protect trade secrets, know how, customer and supplier details.